Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Study Design

 \subsubsection{Quantization}

-Quantization (\textbf{QT}) reduces a model's size by decreasing its weights' bit-width (i.e., \texttt{float32} to \texttt{int8}), thereby enhancing storage, memory demand, computational cost, and inference speed.
+Quantization (\textbf{QT}) \cite{zafrir2019q8bert} reduces a model's size by decreasing its weights' bit-width (i.e., \texttt{float32} to \texttt{int8}), thereby enhancing storage, memory demand, computational cost, and inference speed.
 Broadly, quantization can be divided into two main categories: \textit{post-training quantization} (PTQ) and \textit{quantization-aware training} (QAT).
 Based on the work of Aloisio et al. \cite{d2024compression}, we use the PTQ method implemented in Hugging Face’s Optimum-Quanto library\footnote{https://github.com/huggingface/optimum-quanto}.
-We consider two quantization configurations: reducing the bit widths of weights into \texttt{int8} and \texttt{float8}.
+We consider two quantization configurations by converting full precision (\texttt{float32}) weights to \texttt{int8} and \texttt{float8}.
 We perform quantization in three steps: (1) fine-tune the models for each task; (2) quantize the fine-tuned models and calibrate their activation functions using the validation dataset; (3) freeze the quantized models and store them for further experiments.